MaidarVAlor/bdm-enhance-sim/README.md

 ## installation
 * if you are on Windows, simply double-click the script file to run it!
 * in case where Linux is used, open terminal in the place where your downloaded file is and run `python EnhanceSim_<VERSION>.py`.

+# legal information
+the following repository and the program itself are NOT affilated with Pearl Abyss